astechedu/WebDevOpsTutorial/linux.commands.md

 ### 1. Linux Shell Scripting Steps:

-Steps to execute a shell script in Linux:
+Steps to execute a shell script in \colorbox{red}Linux:

 The procedure is as follows: